YWolfeee/YWolfeee.github.io/_pages/simpletes.md

   The core question we want to answer: <b>What is the essential structure that enables effective scaling for scientific discovery?</b>
 </div>

+Our answer is **structured scaling**: organize evaluator queries so that independent exploration, iterative refinement, local selection, and selective reuse of evaluated history reinforce one another as the loop grows.

 Notice that the *scientific discovery* problems here can refer to any continual optimization problem where what matters is the **best** solution ever found, not the average.
 We focus on such problems precisely because their optimal solutions are not yet known, so any improvement over the current best directly justifies the effect of a proposed method.
 Standard tasks like AIME, whose answer is a single integer from 000 to 999, do not apply: there, pass@1000 is trivially 100%, which makes the study of scaling meaningless.

 ## Designing the right way to scale